ngeyen/robust-object-detection/README.md

 **Next Steps:**

-After completing these setup steps, you will be ready to proceed with filtering the MS-COCO dataset for occluded vehicles and setting up the inference for the four models.
+With these setup steps, you will be ready to proceed with filtering the MS-COCO dataset for occluded vehicles and setting up the inference for the four models.